-Directors Compensation
+Directors' Compensation

 Members of the Board who are employees of Rayonier are not compensated for service on the Board or its Committees.
-Non-employee directors receive an annual retainer of \$20,000 in cash plus an award of 100 Common Shares; in addition, they receive a fee of \$1,000 for attendance at each meeting of the Board and a fee of \$750 for attendance at each meeting of the Committees on which such directors serve.
+Non-employee directors receive an annual retainer of \$20,000 in cash plus an award of 200 Common Shares; in addition, they receive a fee of \$1,000 for attendance at each meeting of the Board and a fee of \$750 for attendance at each meeting of the Committees on which such directors serve.
+Mr. Gross ceased to be an employee as a result of his retirement on December 31, 1998, and accordingly, from and after January 2, 1999, Mr. Gross is entitled to the same compensation as other non-employee directors.
+Mr. Gross was paid one half of the annual cash retainer paid to non-employee directors in respect of his service as a director for the period from January 1, 1999, through the Company's 1999 Annual Meeting.